All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do I need to exercise for the medication to work?

 The medication produces weight loss even without structured exercise.
-However, adding resistance training two to three times per week preserves muscle mass and accelerates metabolic improvement.
+But adding resistance training two to three times per week preserves muscle mass and accelerates metabolic improvement.
 We know finding gym time on a night shift schedule is hard, so even bodyweight exercises at home count.

 What if I switch from nights to days?